AI Search Readiness vs Traditional SEO: What Our Data Shows

 What Is AI Search Readiness?

-AI search readiness is the practice of structuring website content so that AI search engines can retrieve and cite it when generating answers.
+AI search readiness is the practice of building a website so AI search engines can retrieve and cite it when generating answers.
 Traditional SEO optimizes for ranking position.
-AI search readiness optimizes for citation probability.
+AI search readiness, in the sense we care about, optimizes for citation probability - being one of the 3-5 sources an AI engine shows inline with its answer.

-The theory sounds reasonable: if your content is well-structured, machine-readable, and trust-rich, AI engines should prefer it as a source.
-I built 26 automated checks around this theory and scored hundreds of websites.
+The theory behind our first version sounded reasonable: if content is well-structured, machine-readable, and trust-rich, AI engines should prefer it as a source.
+We built 26 automated checks around that theory and scored hundreds of websites.
+Then we tested whether the scores actually predicted citations.
+They did not.

-I ran a correlation study across 441 domains and 14,550 domain-query pairs.
-I measured the relationship between multiple predictors and actual LLM citation outcomes via the Perplexity API.
+We ran a correlation study across 441 domains and 14,550 domain-query pairs, measuring the relationship between multiple predictors and actual LLM citation outcomes via the Perplexity API.
+Then a follow-up classifier on 438 domains and 13,140 domain-query pairs.
 Here are the numbers.

 |---|---|---|---|

-My AI Readiness Score explains effectively zero percent of citation variance.
-Domain Authority — the crown jewel of traditional SEO — explains about 2%.
-That is the best predictor I found among structural metrics, and it is nearly useless.
+Our original technical readiness score explained effectively zero percent of citation variance.
+Domain Authority - the crown jewel of traditional SEO - explained about 2%.
+That is the best predictor we found among structural metrics, and it is nearly useless as a strategy.

 The Fundamental Difference: Ranking vs Citation